Higher order monotonicity and submodularity of influence in social networks: from local to global: From locally to globally

 \subsection{From locally \adk\ to globally \adk: layered graph}

 In this section, we prove the correctness of our conjecture on layered graphs.
-We first introduce the formal definition of layered graphs: \begin{definition}[layered graph] A layered graph $G=(V= V_1\cup V_2 \cup \cdots \cup V_m; E)$ is a directed graph with $m$ layers ($m\geq 2$), node set in layer $i$ is exactly $V_i$ for any $i\in [m]$.
-The edge set $E$ of $G$ only contains edges from nodes in layer $i+1$ to nodes in layer $i$, for any $i\in[m-1]$. \end{definition}
+We first introduce the formal definition of layered graphs: \begin{definition}[layered graph] A layered graph $G=(V= V_1\cup V_2 \cup \cdots \cup V_m; E)$ is a directed graph with $m$ layers ($m\geq 2$), node set in layer $i$ is exactly $V_i$ for every $i\in [m]$.
+The edge set $E$ of $G$ only contains edges from nodes in layer $i+1$ to nodes in layer $i$, for every $i\in[m-1]$. \end{definition}

 Our main result on layered graphs is presented in Theorem \ref{thm:layeradk}.

 \begin{theorem} Given an instance of general threshold model \gtins in which $G=(V,E)$ is a layered graph, then $Gt$ is globally \adk if it is locally \adk. \end{theorem}